SlabyG/SlabyGYM/TESTING.md

 Bug 27 | Apearing 7 times unknown reason unable to resolve [Bug 27 link](/assets/testings/bug-27.PNG)
 Footer | All footers in the html had overflow creating the scroll bar for x axes, resolved by adding a class to each footer and hiden the overflow in css [Footer link](/assets/testings/test1.PNG)
 Gallery pictures wont load in Incognito mode or on actual mobile devices | The syntax was entered wrong as **"/assets/"** instead of **"assets/"**.
 Syntax corrected by removing the / [Gallery Error](/assets/testings/galleryerror.PNG)
 Gym music | run the ligh house and was giving me 8 errors.
-The syntax was entered wrong in the audio source as **"/assets/"** instead of **"assets/"**.
+The syntax in gym music was entered wrong in the audio source as **"/assets/"** instead of **"assets/"**.
 Syntax corrected by removing the /  [Music Error](/assets/testings/syntax-error.PNG)
+Join Us | joinus.html scored 92% for accessibility as message "Form elements do not have associated labels" showed up.
+Fixed by removing the <p> and adding a <label> instead [Accessibility Score](/assets/testings/lighthousejoinus.PNG)